pepollms/tracker/_doc/op_4_setup_and_config.md

 #### Adding SSH Key to GitHub

 The `xclip` program may be necessary to install if it has not yet been installed.
-`xclip` is a commandline program used to copy text into.
+`xclip` is a commandline program used to copy text into the clipboard.

 Install `xclip`.